TheoW03/TheoW03/README.md

 I enjoy watching anime, gaming, hanging out with friends, and of course I love to program.

-I know how to program in Python, JavaScript, HTML, CSS, Java, C# and know how to use Unity, Pygame,forge , Discords bot API and roblox studio basics.
+I know how write code in Python, JavaScript, HTML, CSS, Java, C#,C and know how to use Unity, Pygame,forge , Discords bot API and roblox studio basics.

 I love game dev. and want a career out of it.